rbento/java-opengl-starter/README.md

 # java-opengl-starter

-A minimal template for OpenGL projects with Java and Maven.
+A starter template for OpenGL projects with the Java programming language.

 ### Dependencies
 ---